Zinbo/software-dev-repository/content/posts/Languages and Technologies/index.md

 It has a number of "buckets" which it uses to store key-value pairs in.
 Each bucket has a unique number - that's what identifies the bucket.
 When you put a key-value pair into the map, the hashmap will look at the hash code of the key, and store the pair in the bucket of which the identifier is the hash code of the key.
 For example: The hash code of the key is 235 -> the pair is stored in bucket number 235.
 (Note that one bucket can store more then one key-value pair).
 When you lookup a value in the hashmap, by giving it a key, it will first look at the hash code of the key that you gave.
 The hashmap will then look into the corresponding bucket, and then it will compare the key that you gave with the keys of all pairs in the bucket, by comparing them with equals().

-### What is the difference between C# and Java?
+### What is the difference between C Sharp and Java?
-Properties
+- Properties
-CLR vs JVM
+- CLR vs JVM
-NET, programs are not compiled into executable files; they are compiled into Microsoft Intermediate Language (MSIL) files, which the CLR then executes.
+- NET, programs are not compiled into executable files; they are compiled into Microsoft Intermediate Language (MSIL) files, which the CLR then executes.
 Similar to byte code
-Type Erasure, generics in IL
+- Type Erasure, generics in IL
-Has LINQ, similar to lambdas
+- Has LINQ, similar to lambdas
-.NET core now for unix as well
+.- NET core now for unix as well

 ### What’s the difference between a hashtable and a hashmap?
 Hashtable is synchronised, whereas HashMap is not. this makes HashMap better for non-threaded applications, as unsynchronised objects typically perform better than synchronised ones.